repoalpha/test_gpu/README.md

 This script can be run as a quick sanity check as part of another project.

 ## Dependencies
-sys module
+sys module.
-os module
+os module.
-numpy
+numpy.
-tensorflow (tensorflow_gpu)
+tensorflow (tensorflow_gpu).
-datetime module
+datetime module.

 ## useage